The duration of Iran´s hyperinflation?

 Republic of Yemen

-When the US Dollar free-market daily rate is used as the Daily Index then the economy would be Dollarized without the US Dollar under the Daily Index Plan: the economy would be Dollarized in a constant real (not nominal) value local currency unit maintained constant by the US Dollar daily free-market rate (under the responsibility of the US Federal Reserve) as Daily Index under the Daily Index Plan.
-The constant real (not nominal) value local currency unit would always be exactly equal to the US Dollar in the free-market under these circumstances.
+When the US Dollar free-market daily rate is used as the Daily Index during hyperinflation then the economy would be “dollarized” without the US Dollar under the Daily Index Plan but with full monetary policy autonomy available to the Central Bank.
+The economy would be “dollarized” in constant real (not nominal) value local currency monetary and non-monetary items maintained constant by the US Dollar daily free-market rate (under the responsibility of the US Federal Reserve) as Daily Index under the Daily Index Plan.
+The constant real (not nominal) value local currency items would always be exactly equal to their US Dollar equivalents under these circumstances.

-All indications are that actual hyperinflation would fall to very low inflation under the Daily Index Plan like it happened under the Real Plan in Brazil in 1994.
+All indications are that actual hyperinflation would fall to very low inflation under the Daily Index Plan like it happened under the Real Plan in Brazil in 1994 – only if the creating on new rials are reduced.
 It is, however, guaranteed that the Daily Index Plan would remove the effect of hyperinflation at any level of hyperinflation.
 You cannot negate maths.